Underassessment by the Injuries Board

 The second question you should ask yourself is – will I get more money if I reject the Assessment and issue proceedings and proceed to Court?
-If I answer yes in 98% of cases we have dealt with, you will say “of course you would say that”.
-So don’t take my word it, the Central Bank commissioned an independent report in 2010 that asked that specific question.
+The Central Bank commissioned an independent report in 2010 that asked that specific question.

 The purpose of the report was to establish whether insurance companies were acting within the applicable Consumer Protection Code.
 The report examined 418 third party personal injury claim files processed by eleven insurance firms in the period between the months of April, May and June of 2010.
 The files related to a range of personal injuries from less serious soft tissue cases to accidents which resulted in individuals having their quality of life radically changed, with the injuries arising from a wide range of accidents including road traffic, workplace and public place related accidents.
 The report established that where assessments made by the Injuries Board were rejected, the settlement amount ultimately secured by the claimant was higher in every one of the 418 files than the Injuries Board’s assessment.
 These findings provides clear evidence that those claimants who are willing to persevere and press ahead with court proceedings are more likely than not to end up securing more compensation.
 Follow this path and contact us immediately so that you can obtain the fair and reasonable compensation you deserve.
 After all, the accident was not your fault.
 To the the full report click here.